weynelucas/drf-project-template/README.md

 $ python ../manage.py startapp pools
 ```

-After create the app folder, go to the `AppConfig` subclass (inside `apps.py`) and provide a proper name (dotted path to the module) to your application:
+After create the app folder, go to the `AppConfig` subclass (inside `apps.py`) and provide a proper name, wich is a dotted path to the application module:

 ```python
 from django.apps import AppConfig